reTHINK-project/dev-service-framework/docs/manuals/development-of-hyperties.md

 #### Syncher API

-The Syncher is a singleton class per Hyperty/URL and it is the owner of all created DataObjects.
+The Syncher is a singleton class per Hyperty/URL and it is the owner of all created Data Sync Objects according to the [Reporter - Observer pattern](p2p-data-sync.md).
 The main class for the package.
 Should only be available one per Hyperty/URL.
-It's the owner of all kind of DataObjects.
+It's the owner of all kind of Data Sync Objects.

 `new Syncher(hypertyURL, bus.MiniBus, configuration)`